Quasi-Oracle Estimation of Heterogeneous Treatment Effects: Related Work

-Another trend in the literature, closer to our paper, has focused on meta-learning approaches that are not closely tied to any specific machine learning method. \citet*{kunzel2017meta} proposed two approaches to heterogeneous treatment effect estimation via generic machine learning methods.
+Another closely related trend in the literature has focused on meta-learning approaches that are not closely tied to any specific machine learning method. \citet*{kunzel2019metalearners} proposed two approaches to heterogeneous treatment effect estimation via generic machine learning methods.
 One, called the $X$-learner, first estimates $\hmu_{(w)}(x)$ via appropriate non-parametric regression methods.
 Then, on the treated observations, it defines pseudo-effects \smash{$D_i = Y_i - \hmu_{(0)}^{(-i)}(X_i)$}, and uses them to fit \smash{$\htau_{(1)}(X_i)$} via a non-parametric regression.
-Another estimator \smash{$\htau_{(0)}(X_i)$} is obtained analogously (see \citet{kunzel2017meta} for details), and the two treatment effect estimators are aggregated as
+Another estimator \smash{$\htau_{(0)}(X_i)$} is obtained analogously, and the two treatment effect estimators are aggregated as

 Another method, called the $U$-learner, starts by noticing that